-Notes to consider: The font (and sometimes size) of the equation may be different than the font you use for the lab report (Times New Roman).
+Notes to consider: The font (and sometimes size) of the equation may be different than the font used for the rest of the lab report (Times New Roman).
 That is OK; equation editor likes to use Cambria Math.
-If font is too small, increase the size of the equation text.
+If font of equation looks too small, increase the size of the equation text.